 Huntley co-hosts a storytelling event at The Giant Dwarf in Sydney called ‘The Full Catastrophe’ with broadcaster Sarah Macdonald and since 2017 has been the head of research at Essential Media.

 Her published books include: The World According to Y: Inside the New Adult Generation (Allen and Unwin, 2006); The Italian Girl (UQP, 2012); Nonna’s Gnocchi (Little People Publishing, 2014); Does Cooking Matter?
-(Penguin, 2014); and Still Lucky: why you should feel optimistic about Australia and its people (Penguin Random House, 2017).
+(Penguin, 2014); Still Lucky: why you should feel optimistic about Australia and its people (Penguin Random House, 2017), Australia Fair (Black Inc, 2019), and The Full Catastrophe (Hardie Grant, 2019)

 Rebecca lives in Sydney with her husband and three daughters.